qooxdoo/qooxdoo/docs/desktop/layout/README.md

 ## Pre-configured Widgets

 There are a few containers in Qooxdoo which use a predefined immutable layout for rendering their children.
-Currently these containers are included:
+Currently, these containers are included:

 - widget/scroll: Provides automatic scrollbars for larger content.
 Does not influence the size of the content which is rendered at the preferred size.